Some of the links in this post may be affiliate links.

 It helps to know where plants grow in nature in order to give us a clue about how to grow them in our homes.

 Tillandsia Xerographica is native to southern Mexico, El Salvador, Guatemala, and Honduras.
-They grow in semi-arid regions and in very dry and sunny conditions.
+They grow in semi-arid regions and in very sunny and dry conditions.

 It is a very drought tolerant plant.
-In fact the species name, xerographica, says it all.
+In fact, the air plant species name, xerographica, says it all.
 The words “xeros” in Greek means dry.

 Most of the moisture that they get is from morning dew in nature.